 Additions in the phase of the qubit state create constructive and destructive interference, cancelling and enhancing the probabilities of observing the correct quantum state upon measurement after performing a quantum Fourier transform.

 We saw how a QFT is sensitive to the phase-structure of a register of qubits.
-Just because a register of qubits is physically identical to another is not enough to ensure the QFT of those registers are identical.
+Just because a register of qubits is physically identical to another is not enough to ensure the QFT of those registers will be identical.
 Small differences is the unobservable, unphysical global phases can wildly affect the outcome of the QFT.
 But by the same token, some states will be identical under a QFT, and we took advantage of this when we mapped the different result sets of to the same state

 We then found a way to programmatically turn a function in to a binary test, by determining whether or not it is an even or an odd function – a binary outcome.